 \section{Multiple-output linear models}

-The objective of this section is to construct, based on the center-outward ranks and signs of Section~\ref{Rpm}, rank tests for the slopes of multiple-output linear models, extending to a multivariate setting the methods developed, e.g.~in \cite{PuriSen1985} for the single-output case.
+Based on the center-outward ranks and signs of Section~\ref{Rpm}, we now construct rank tests for the slopes of multiple-output linear models, extending to a multivariate setting the methods developed, {e.g.,}~in \cite{PuriSen1985} for the single-output case.